 1) Guard retention.
 Easy to overlook and not as easy to identify

-specific techniques as the submissions or sweeps from the guard.
+techniques as the submissions or sweeps from the guard.
 But if you can not control your opponent in your guard and from passing your legs, you will never get a chance to attack with your favorite triangle.

 Watch black belts in competition and you will think their guard is 99% passed and they will quickly Granby roll back to guard or secure a hook out of nowhere and restore the guard.